Expanded Compulsory Coverage in Construction

 If the employer engages in both non-exempt construction work and exempt home renovation work, all deemed workers must be covered even if one or more engages in only exempt home renovation work.

-A partnership or corporation carrying on business in construction may elect one partner or EO for an exemption from coverage if
+A partnership or corporation carrying on business in construction may elect one partner or EO for an exemption from coverage if:

-• the partner or EO does not perform any construction work (periodic site visits are permitted, provided that the partner or EO is not performing construction work on the site) and,
+• the partner or EO does not perform any construction work (periodic site visits are permitted, provided that the partner or EO is not performing construction work on the site), and

 • a declaration for the exemption is made on a form approved by the WSIB, and takes effect the day the declaration is received by the WSIB, with certain exceptions as detailed in this policy.